 Advantages of Internal Recruitment

-The advantages of internal transfer or promotion can be mentioned as below:
+The advantages of internal transfer or promotion can be mentioned below:

 - This leads to greater job satisfaction and employee motivation among the employee.

-- The manager may easily conduct transfer or promote an internal employee as his potentiality is already known to him.
-He may not follow the whole process of the recruitment.
+- The manager may easily conduct a transfer or promote an internal employee as his potential is already known to him.
+He may not follow the whole process of recruitment.

 - The induction training period may be shorter than the new candidate.

 However, there might be certain disadvantages of internal recruitment as below:

 - The organization will lose the opportunity of getting new employees with new ideas and innovation.